danskernesdigitalebibliotek/dpl-platform/docs/runbooks/deploy-to-library-site.md

 * The version tag you want to deploy.
 This must correspond to a tagged version of the [`dpl-cms-source` image](https://github.com/danskernesdigitalebibliotek/dpl-cms/pkgs/container/dpl-cms-source).

-## Procedure: New version to library sites

-1. In your local environment ensure that your checkout of the `main` branch for `dpl-platform` is up to date.
-2. Create a new branch from `main`.
-3. Update `infrastructure/environments/dplplat01/sites.yaml` by setting the
-   value for `dpl-cms-release` and `moduletest-dpl-cms-release` for [appropriate anchors](#deploy-to-a-subset-of-sites).
-4. Commit the change and push your branch to GitHub and create a pull request.
-5. Request a review for the change and wait for approval.
-6. Start `dplsh` from the `/infrastructure` directory of your local environment by running `../tools/dplsh/dplsh.sh`
-7. Run `task sites:sync` from `dplsh` to deploy the changes.
-8. If there are any Terraform changes then do not apply them, abort the deployment and consult the platform team.
-9. Open the Deployments list page within the Lagoon UI to see all running and queued deployments.
-10. Wait for all the deployment to complete.
-11. Run `task sites:incomplete-deployments` to identify any failed deployments.
-12. If some deployments do not complete determine if the error relates to the platform or the application.
-13. For all platform-related errors then try to redeploy the environment from the Lagoon UI.
-14. Merge the pull request once the deployment completes.
-15. Run `task cluster:adjust:resource-request` from `dplsh`.
-16. Run `task cluster:promote-workloads-to-prod` from `dplsh`.

 ## Deploy to a subset of sites

 When deploying a new version you will usually deploy it to a subset of all